 As stewards of university resources, all trustees, senior officials, faculty, principal investigators, staff, student employees, and others acting on behalf of the university have a responsibility to ensure that all university resources are used prudently, ethically, and for their designated purposes.
 We have a responsibility to contributors to the university, including federal, state, and local governments, to treat university property with care, and to expend funds prudently.
 We should avoid waste and improper use, and should not use tangible or intangible university assets, funds, property, or facilities for our personal benefit or for the benefit of a non-university organization without proper approval.
-Our acts should reflect the recognition of a special obligation to use university in light of its educational, research, and service missions.
+Our acts should reflect the recognition of a special obligation to use university property responsibly and consistent with the tax-exempt status conferred on the university in light of its educational, research, and service missions.
 It is imperative that those with access to confidential, proprietary, or private information not make unauthorized disclosures or use of this information.